engenegr/instagram2qgis/README.md

 - simplejson
 - six

-You can download them here,[additional libraries](https://github.com/All4Gis/instagram2qgis/lib)
+You can download them here,[additional libraries](https://github.com/All4Gis/instagram2qgis/tree/master/lib)

 You also need an "ACCESS TOKEN" and an "ACCESS CLIENT".
 To obtain them, you must create an application with your instagram account.
 [Instragram app](https://www.instagram.com/developer/register/),

-Once created, a “CLIENT ID” and a “CLIENT SECRET” will be provided and you can create the “ACCESS TOKEN" by accessing the following link [enlace](http://instagram.pixelunion.net/)
+Once created, a “CLIENT ID” and a “CLIENT SECRET” will be provided and you can create the “ACCESS TOKEN" by accessing the following [link](http://instagram.pixelunion.net/)